Close Search

 Wyoming Bighorn Sheep Draw

-With the recent change of sheep and moose tag allocation to the 90/10 split, this decision is tougher than ever.
-The Wyoming legislature voted down a bill that would have made sheep and moose a bonus point system instead of a preference point system in 2023.
-This system would have allowed applicants more of a random draw for all licenses available.
+Every year, we take more and more calls from our members asking if it makes sense to continue to build sheep points as sheep prices continue to rise.
+Wyoming has recently raised sheep tag fees and preference point costs, and with the 90/10 split allocation of tags for bighorn sheep, this decision is tougher than ever.
+The Wyoming legislature again voted down a bill that would have made sheep and moose a bonus point system instead of a preference point system in 2025.
+This system would have allowed applicants a greater chance of a random draw for licenses available.
 With the bill failing to pass, WGFD is going to continue with the current preference point system.
-With that being said, non-residents with bighorn sheep preference points less than 25 likely have no chance of drawing a tag unless it is in a random draw.
-The maximum number of points for sheep in Wyoming going into 2025 is 30.
+As a result, non-residents with fewer than 26 bighorn sheep preference points likely have very limited chances of drawing a tag no chance of drawing a tag unless it is type 2 or a random draw.
+The maximum number of points for sheep in Wyoming going into 2026 is 31, and there are 248 applicants with 26 or more points.
+Wyoming issues roughly 20 non-resident ram tags a year, meaning it will take nearly thirteen years to run through these top-tier point holders.

 Wyoming Bighorn Sheep Seasons and Dates